slyval/guidelines/SAP Commerce/Commerce Conventions.md

 - Converter must be created and then injected into a populator which should populate by calling all injected converters.
 The populator can then be injected in the object that require the data conversion
 - It might be necessary in some circumstances to use the converter directly where only one converter is envisioned

+As converters and populators are classes, all class conventions apply.
+Additionally all converters must be suffixed with **Converter** and all populators must be suffixed with **Populator**.

 ### Dependency Management
-All controllers, facades, services and data access objects are declared/defined as beans.
+All controllers, facades, services, converters data access objects are declared/defined as beans.
 By default, all beans run as singletons unless specified.
 Beans can depend on other beans as long as the depended upon bean is declared in the same extension or an extension that is depended upon.

 Dependencies between extensions are declared in the **extensioninfo.xml** of an extension.